Shadwell, Virginia: The Jeffersons

+There were three or four early colonial Virginia people who owned Shadwell before it was purchased by Peter Jefferson, the father of Thomas Jefferson.
+Shadwell began as a crossroads settlement, located at the intersection of Three Notch'd and Old Mountain Roads, which may also be called Turkey Sag.

 It was named for the Shadwell parish in London by Peter Jefferson, a colonist and planter in central Virginia.
 Shadwell is the parish in England where his wife Jane Randolph had been christened.
 Peter Jefferson purchased 1,200 acres in 1736 and had 1,400 acres for his main plantation through a May 16, 1741 purchase.
 Peter married his wife in 1739 and completed the one-and-a-half-story house at Shadwell by about 1741.
 Shadwell was the birthplace of Thomas Jefferson.
 Peter Jefferson built a gristmill on the Rivanna River about 1757.
 Native American leaders, including Ontasseté often stopped at Shadwell to visit with Peter Jefferson on their way to Colonial Williamsburg.

-When his father died, Thomas inherited the property on April 13, 1764.
+When his father died, Thomas Jefferson inherited the property on April 13, 1764.
 Until 1776, the year of his mother's death, he leased the property from Jane Randolph Jefferson because she had a life estate for the property.
 Between 1765 and 1794, Thomas operated Shadwell as a tobacco plantation, led by overseer who was chosen to conduct work humanely and work performed in 1774 by six slaves.
 At that time, he had 18 slaves, but 12 of them were too old or too young to work.
 He also hired free men to work on the plantation.
 The estate included houses for slaves, tobacco barns, stables, mills, and gardens.

-In 1770, the Jeffersons' house at Shadwell was destroyed in a fire, Jane had a smaller house built as a replacement.
+In 1770, the Jeffersons' house at Shadwell was destroyed in a fire, and Jane built a smaller house as a replacement.
 Thomas lived at Shadwell until the fire, at which time he removed to Monticello.
-During the fire, Thomas lost almost all of his books and all of his papers.
-Although Thomas did not live at Shadwell after the fire, he continued to operate Shadwell as a farm, growing rotating crops of clover, corn, and wheat.
-In 1771, Virginia's "greatest flood" to that time, destroyed the gristmill.
-Thomas Jefferson returned to public service and leased the plantation and a large manufacturing mill he built until 1813, when he deeded the property to Thomas Jefferson Randolph, his grandson.
-The current main house, located about two miles from the original house, was built about 1849 by Caryanne Randolph Ruffin and Colonel Frank Ruffin, Jefferson's granddaughter and Thomas Jefferson Randolph's daughter and her husband.
-They called it Shadwell and raised a large family there.
+During a fire at Shadwell, Jefferson lost almost all of his books and all of his papers.
+Although he did not live at Shadwell after the fire, Jefferson continued to operate Shadwell as a farm, where he grew and rotated crops of clover, corn, and wheat.